lucapette/website/content/writing/my-programming-principles.md

 myself, I read a whole feature end to end.

 For the sake of discussion, let's consider a web application composed of multiple services.
-One page in the app has an "innocent" button that stars a sequence of processes that ultimately result in sending a PDF report via email.
+One page in the app has an "innocent" button that starts a sequence of processes that ultimately result in sending a PDF report via email.
 You might have seen some variation of this.